Class Schedules and Catalog Background Image

 Course Typically Offered: Fall, Spring

 This course introduces the interdisciplinary field of gerontology and the study of aging, with an emphasis on biology/physiology, psychology, and sociology.
-It emphasizes the impact of increased life expectancy and aging on individuals, families, and health care providers and systems.
+It emphasizes the impact of increased life expectancy and aging on individuals, families, and health-care providers and systems.
 Topics include factors linked to gender, race, ethnicity, and cultural diversity as well as changes and challenges for social and public services, public policy, and the politics of aging.
 Gerontology is a growing field with practical applications in health care, fitness and wellness, social work, and social services.

 GERO 130: Caregiving: Techniques for Working with the Frail Elderly